 USACE collected data during these meetings that informed the future without-project conditions.
-Based on this information, USACE carried out a preliminary evaluation of implementing a several different measures in the Arthur Kill channel/pathway to Howland Hook Marine Terminal.
-It was determined that the existing configuration of the Arthur Kill channel/pathway sufficiently accommodates Howland Hook Marine Terminal's anticipated future fleet, which includes vessels with a capacity of up to 10,000 TEUs, to navigate to the terminal without channel modification.
-Efficiency deepening was considered and is not recommended for further consideration because the existing channel depth is not being used to its fullest potential and can accommodate deeper drafting vessels, including the 10,000 TEU vessel.
-The Arthur Kill channel/pathway to Howland Hook Marine Terminal is not being considered for efficiency widening because a preliminary evaluation indicates low quantifiable benefits and high costs.
-Therefore, the Arthur Kill channel/pathway has been screened from further analysis.
-This decision has been fully coordinated with The Port Authority of New York and New Jersey staff and they are in concurrence.
-If conditions change and significantly larger vessels begin to call Howland Hook Marine Terminal, a limited reevaluation of the pathway to Arthur Kill may be warranted.
+Based on this information, USACE carried out a preliminary evaluation of the implementation of several different measures in the Arthur Kill channel/pathway to Howland Hook Marine Terminal.
+USACE determined that the existing configuration of the Arthur Kill channel/pathway sufficiently accommodates Howland Hook Marine Terminal's anticipated future fleet, which includes vessels with a capacity of up to 10,000 TEUs, to navigate to the terminal without channel modification.
+USACE made this determination by comparing the existing channel depth to the drafts of the existing fleet as well as the largest vessels within Howland Hook Marine Terminal's anticipated future fleet.
+As a result, while efficiency deepening was considered, it is not recommended for further consideration because the existing channel depth is not being used to its fullest potential and can accommodate deeper drafting vessels, including the 10,000 TEU vessel.